(previously known as Landscape Design and Installation)

 - English 12 with a C+ or equivalent (writing the Kwantlen English Placement Test is recommended if a candidate cannot meet the required minimum letter grade).
 Required for CMNS 1140.

-- Mathematics 11 (Principles or Applications) with a C. Required for several HORT courses.
-Please refer to the Calendar.
+- Mathematics 11 ( Pre-calculus (C-), Foundations (C)) with a C is required for several HORT courses.
+Please refer to the University Calendar.

-For more information on upgrading your high school program requirements or English proficiency testing, visit www.kpu.ca/upgrading.
+For more information on upgrading your high school program requirements or English proficiency testing, visit Upgrading Courses.

 Applicants are invited to meet with a faculty member to help clarify program demands and career opportunities.
 Early application is recommended.
 Applications are accepted early as November 1st for the following September start.